plantanapp/documentation/docs/Actions/send-email.md

 ### `3.
 A more complex setup for sending an email`

-In this example we display how to use a mix of text and tokens to set parameters.
-You can also set the From parameter email display name as in this example: `<The Sender of the Email>support@plantanapp.com`.
-In addition we setup an token to the logo so we can send it with the email as attachment.
+In this example, we demonstrate how to use a mix of text and tokens to set parameters.

+Note how the `From` parameter can be configured to also have a display name, such as `<The Sender of the Email>support@plantanapp.com`.
+Same applies to any email field.

+In addition, we set up a token for the logo so we can send it with the email as an attachment.

 ```json
 {